 Pet Licenses are required in order for any person to own, harbor or keep any dog or cat more than five months of age after July 1 of the licensing year.
 Bring in your pet's proof of rabies vaccination with dates and in a few minutes you will have a license.
 Licenses are to be renewed every year.
-Licenses for the new year are available around the second week of December.
+Licenses for the new year are available around the third week of December.

 Solicitor Permits are required for any person who plans, conducts, manages, or carries on any drive or campaign in the Village for the purpose of soliciting contributions for or on behalf of any charitable organization or any other person, or who engages in the business of or holds said person out to persons in this state as independently engaged in the business of soliciting contributions for such purpose.